Justin J. D'Elia focuses his practice in the areas of securities litigation and regulatory investigations.

 - Obtained in the U.S. District Court for the Southern District of New York a dismissal on behalf of Track Data Securities Corporation, a securities broker, in the Tribune Company Fraudulent Conveyance Litigation case.
 The court found that the client did not clear, carry or hold customers' funds or securities, and did not trade in Tribune shares for its own account.

-- Won dismissal of putative class action for national bank in U.S. District Court for the Southern District charging violations of New York’s Exempt Income Protection Act (EIPA) and New York common law.
+Won dismissal of putative class action for a national bank in U.S. District Court for the Southern District charging violations of New York’s Exempt Income Protection Act (EIPA) and New York common law.

 - New York